OLACOLOGY/Transaction_Project_Analysis/README.md

 - **∑ 3-City** – Sum across the three cities
   The aggregate (total) value when Abuja, Lagos and Port-Harcourt figures are added together.

-No other abbreviations or acronyms were used in the report.